SelfLearnDevOps/SelfLearnDevops.github.io/README.md

-# Warm Welcome to Self Learn Website for DevOps !
+# Welcome to Self Learn Website for DevOps !

 This Website is in construction at this point of time.
 However for time being I have hosted Self learn Video on DevOps Concepts.